dh73/A_Formal_Tale_Chapter_I_AMBA/README.md

             `SLAVE_ASSUME(i_axi_wvalid);
 ```

 Why is this important?, because an unreachable constraint create false confidence of behaviors correctly observed in the logic (if such behaviors are influenced by the constraint).
 But in reality, *a conflict can make some properties to never trigger*, in other words, properties pass because never failed but because they were never tested (vacuity).
-Is important to resolve any vacuity that might be present.
+Is important to solve any vacuity that might be present.

 To prove that this is an unreachable constraint, this cover statement can be used to check the reachability of the antecedent (this is nothing but the same precondition of the assumption, but used in a cover statement instead):